 C = height of box

-Note: this is A + 1/8".
-But if you are using thicker cardboard such as corrugated cardboard, add 1/4" to give extra room to fit over the box.
+Note: this tutorial shows A + 1/8″ because the cardboard I used is thin, like the kind you’d see on a box of tissues.
+But if you are using thicker cardboard such as corrugated cardboard, add 1/4″ to give extra room to fit over the box.

 F = height of lid